-Incredibly, Iranian architect Leila Araghian designed the Tabi’at Bridge as part of a local competition when she was just 26 years of age and still a student at Shahid Beheshti University in Tehran.
-Speaking to the Guardian about her surprise success, Araghian said: “I used to say it’s just a piece of design on the paper, I couldn’t believe it would actually be built one day … It’s a good feeling to see people are enjoying it, to see them sitting on the benches or just hanging out.
+Incredibly, Iranian architect Leila Araghian was part of the competition team at Diba Tensile Architecture when she was just 26 years of age and still a student at Shahid Beheshti University in Tehran.
+Speaking to the Guardian about the surprise success, Araghian said: “I used to say it’s just a piece of design on the paper, I couldn’t believe it would actually be built one day … It’s a good feeling to see people are enjoying it, to see them sitting on the benches or just hanging out.
 It gives me more confidence for my future work but when I come to think of it, it’s one of those things that you get to do only once in your lifetime.”

-Leila Araghian’s Tabi’at Bridge has been awarded several international accolades, including selection as one of six recipients of the prestigious 2016 Aga Khan Award for Architecture, and the Highways & Bridges prize at the Architizer A+ Awards.
-The Tabi’at Bridge has not been without controversy however, with international sanctions against Iran hindering the construction process, and even preventing Araghian from entering the bridge into a British-based design competition.
+Tabi’at Bridge has been awarded several international accolades, including selection as one of six recipients of the prestigious 2016 Aga Khan Award for Architecture, and the Highways & Bridges prize at the Architizer A+ Awards.
+The Tabi’at Bridge has not been without controversy however, with international sanctions against Iran hindering the construction process, and even preventing the studio from entering the bridge into a British-based design competition.

 Tabi’at Bridge exudes dynamism and optimism, both in the programmatic possibilities it creates and in its achievement as an inspiring feat of structural engineering.
 This overarching sense of optimism seems integral to the design philosophy; in conversation with the German Institute for Foreign Cultural Relations, Araghian stated: “I believe in the fact that good architecture has to be timeless.
 It has to be accepted at any time and place responding to very basic human needs, the physical and the psychological ones.
 If we manage to do so, our spaces will be working at any time, in the present and in the future.
 Then there is no yesterday or tomorrow, but the simple possibility to live the moment and stay in the present.”